 - Office safeguards.
 Medical facilities are taking steps to keep you and your family safe.
 This includes screening for COVID-19 and creating space for physical distancing.
 Check websites or contact the office if you have questions about protocols.

-When you go for an appointment, protect yourself and others by wearing a mask.
+When you go for an appointment, bring a mask.
+Even if you're fully vaccinated, the office may still require masking.
 And call ahead if you, or someone in your household, has signs of COVID-19.

 Copyright © 2021 Krames LLC. except where otherwise noted.